Homebuyer’s

 Mortgage pre-approval

 A mortgage pre-approval helps buyers understand how much they can borrow before going through the mortgage application process.
-Allows you to make an immediate offer when you find a home, since you know how much you’ll be approved for this lender, and locks in the current interest rate for a period of time, insulating you against near-term rate increases.
+It allows you to make an immediate offer when you find a home, since you know how much you’ll be approved for this lender, and locks in the current interest rate for a period of time, insulating you against near-term rate increases.

 Offer